HSF/hsf.github.io/_gsocproposals/2024/proposal_MCnetYODA.md

 YODA is a lightweight library for efficient multi-dimensional histogramming and binned data analysis.
-It provides a lightweight common system for Mone Carlo event generator validation analyses, particularly as the core histogramming library used by the [Rivet](https://yoda.hepforge.org) analysis toolkit.
+It provides a lightweight common system for Monte Carlo event generator validation analyses, particularly as the core histogramming library used by the [Rivet](https://yoda.hepforge.org) analysis toolkit.